Kranf99/kibella/README.md

 1. Regarding the Front-End code.

-We are always open to receive any contribution to the front-end code (i.e. the code that is running inside the Web Browser).
+We are always open to receive any contribution to the front-end code (i.e. to the code that is running inside the Web Browser).

-The front-end is written in Angular.js.
-Nearly all the vizualitions modules in the Front-end are built "on top" of Plotly.js or D3.js.
-A Kibella vizualitions module is just a small layout ("on top" of Plotly.js or D3.js) that provides a self-service, zero-code interface that allows to create all the charts using only the mouse.
+The front-end is written in Angular.js + Webpack + Grunt.
+Nearly all the vizualisation modules in the Front-end are built "on top" of Plotly.js or D3.js.
+A Kibella vizualisation module is just a small layout ("on top" of Plotly.js or D3.js) that provides a self-service, zero-code interface that allows to create all the charts using only the mouse.
 Thanks to a modular code architecture, it's very easy to add new vizualitions modules!
 So, grab your keyboards and let's create together the ultimate Self-service Dashboarding Tool! ...So that everybody can enjoy beautiful dashboards everywhere!
+Yes! :smile:

 2. Regarding the Back-End code.

-We are not interested in any help regarding the back-end code (i.e. the code that is runnning on the Web Server).
+We are not interested in any help regarding the back-end code (i.e. the back-end code is the code that is runnning on the Web Server).
 The back-end code is pure PHP code that interfaces with a classical database (SQLite, MS-SQLServer) through SQL.
 We don't want to change that: For us, PHP+SQL is already the best solution because it offers:
-(1) ..the highest portability (i.e. you can deploy PHP almost everywhere) (2) ..the highest level of security (i.e. By default, Kibella runs inside Apache and Apache is the most secure Web server currently available)
+1. ..the highest portability (i.e. you can deploy PHP almost everywhere)
+2. ..the highest level of security (i.e. By default, Kibella runs inside Apache and Apache is the most secure Web server currently available)
-(3) ..the easiest to maintain & support solution (i.e. what's easier to maintain than a simple Apache+PHP server?)
+3. ..the easiest to maintain & support solution (i.e. what's easier to maintain than a simple Apache+PHP server?)
-(4) ..a relatively fast processing speed (i.e. it really depends on which SQL database you are using. ..But you should know that the official TPC-H benchmarck is telling us that the MS-SQLServer engine is the fastest non-clustered database engine currently available).
+4. ..a relatively fast processing speed (i.e. it really depends on which SQL database you are using. ..But you should know that the official TPC-H benchmarck is telling us that the MS-SQLServer engine is the fastest non-clustered database engine currently available).

-We won't respond to questions related to the back-end code (since we are not interested in contributions for to the back-end code).
+By default, we won't follow-up on any question that is related to the back-end code (since we are not interested in contributions to the back-end code).